diem/whackadep/README.md

 4. Check if any of these dependencies have updates.
 5. Store this information in mongodb under a new `_id`.

-Note that for steps 3 and 4, [dependabot]() has code that handles many types of files and package manager (Rust, Dockerfile, npm, etc.)
+Note that for steps 3 and 4, [dependabot]() has code that handles many types of file and package manager (Rust, Dockerfile, npm, etc.)

 Having said that, we want to perform more granular analysis on our Rust dependency.
 For example, we want to understand what updates are more urgent than others based on semver, breaking changes, [RUSTSEC advisories](https://rustsec.org/), Github statistics, dev dependency, etc.